 Ah, the email attachment.
 As much as businesses have tried to move to content management and file storage systems, the email attachment remains the go-to way of sharing files.
-Even when someone can simply point to a document sitting in a system like DropBox, Box.com, etc. often they find the path of least resistance is to simply attach the file and let it fly.
+Even when someone can simply point to a document sitting in a system like a virtual data room, DropBox, Box.com, etc. often they find the path of least resistance is to simply attach the file and let it fly.

 However, my real attachment issue is less about the under-utilization of document management systems and more about the continued use of a specific old-school technology still being used to collect information.
 Even in 2016 it’s far too common to see people attaching forms created in Excel and Word to emails.
 It could be for an expense report, a document request, a project change authorization, vacation requests, etc. Just launch Microsoft Word and search for “forms.”
 There are hundreds of pre-built form templates available.